Will Your Next Marriage be Better?

 Roz, not knowing how to articulate her feelings of engulfment, or how to take loving care of herself in the face of Ryan’s pull on her, abruptly ended the relationship.
 That’s when Ryan called.

 The point here is that neither Ryan nor Roz had dealt with their wounded selves.
 Both were abandoning themselves and, in different ways, trying to have control over getting love and avoiding pain.
 Their relationship was fantastic at the beginning, before their wounded selves got triggered.
-It’s sad that Roz wasn’t willing to work on her end of the relationship system, and it’s hopeful that Ryan, now working on his, will heal enough so that he won’t repeat this system again.
+It’s sad that Roz wasn’t willing to work on her end of the relationship system, and it’s hopeful that Ryan, in working on his, will heal enough so that he won’t repeat this system again.

 Send this article to a friend Print this article Bookmarked 3 time(s)